"The sun shines on this Parasol of mine. Where I walk, enemies balk, and I float gently down..."

 - One of the standard tools in the Super Granny series is a parachute umbrella.
 Jumping off of things while using it is sometimes accompanied by a voice clip of Granny saying "Supercalifragilistic."

 - Inspector Gadget - Gadget's mechanical arms produce a pink ruffled "Gadget-brella" for comic effect during a fall.
-Sometimes it simply turns inside out and doesn't help at all.
+Sometimes the gadget-hammer would appear instead, providing no help at all.

 - Played straight in the movie when he opened a parasol from his hat while falling from a skyscraper with a damsel holding him.